marktron/shades-chrome/README.md

 A partial list of things that don’t work well yet, or haven’t been attempted:

-- The toolbar icon does not currently indicate whether you activated Shades or not.
-This would be useful since very large pages can take a few moments to render, creating a delay between pressing the toolbar button and seeing an updated page in dark mode.
 - Dark modes don’t persist yet from page to page on a site – you have to manually toggle the switch on every page load or refresh.
 - If HTML elements are inserted or loaded on the the page after you apply Shades, it doesn’t receive updated styles and can look out of place.
 - HTML elements with `:before` or `:after` pseudo-selectors aren’t being styled by Shades right now.